notwaldorf/notwaldorf.github.com/_posts/2017-05-31-polymer-2-cheatsheet.markdown

     basic: {
       type: Boolean | Number | String | Array | Object,

-      // Value can be one of the types above, eg:
+      // Default value of the property can be one of the types above, eg:
       value: true,

       // For an Array or Object, you must return it from a function